What is SSO?

 If you need to change any configuration settings, go back to the Configuration tab.

-Once your test is successful, go to Enable SSO.
+Once your test is successful, contact LiquidPlanner Support to enable SSO in your workspace.

 Step 4 – Member (User) Setup